-A short walk only accessible only by car that takes in the low Kent weald, beautiful Bough Beech reservoir and the interesting, historic organic farm Bore Place.
+A sublime short walk only accessible by car that takes in the low Kent weald, beautiful Bough Beech reservoir and the interesting, historic organic farm Bore Place.
 Can be done in a day with the Ide Hill walk just up the road and the Hever or Chiddingsone walks a few miles further south.
-Also the route is perfect before or after a spot of birdwatching on the causeway road that bisects the reservoir or at the hides at the former Kent Wildlife Trust centre (now Forest School education centre, which you can’t park in anymore).
+Also the route is perfect before or after a spot of birdwatching on the causeway road that bisects the reservoir or at the hides at the former Kent Wildlife Trust centre (now Forest School education centre).
 It’s a modest little walk this, but it’s got something about it and my fellow strollers seem keen.

 Find the walk